Kanye West? The Girl Scouts? Hedge funds? All got PPP loans | WTOP

 WASHINGTON (AP) — The government’s small business lending program has benefited millions of companies, with the goal of minimizing the number of layoffs Americans have suffered in the face of the coronavirus pandemic.
 Yet the recipients include many you probably wouldn’t have expected.

-Clothing lines by Kanye West and Reese Witherspoon.
-The company that sells the “Rich Dad, Poor Dad” series of books by personal finance guru Robert Kiyosaki.
+Kanye West’s clothing line.
+The sculptor Jeff Koons.
 Law firms and high-dollar hedge funds.
+The Girl Scouts.
 Political groups on both the left and right.

 All told, the Treasury Department’s Paycheck Protection Program authorized $520 billion for nearly 5 million mostly small businesses and nonprofits.
 On Monday, the government released the names and some other details of recipients who were approved for $150,000 or more.